jacob-haimes/kairos.fm/content/authors/jacobhaimes/_index.md

 <div style="text-align: justify">
 <p style="font-size: 1.2em; color: #aaa;">Founder & Podcast Host</p>

-Jacob Haimes is the founder of Kairos.FM and the host of <a href="/muckraikers">muckrAIkers</a> and <a href="/intoaisafety">Into AI Safety</a>.

-Jacob is a scientific communicator, researcher, and field-builder actively working on multiple efforts with the goal of empowering more people to be meaningfully engaged in the conversations about AI research, development, deployment, and use.
+Jacob Haimes is the founder of Kairos.FM and host of <a href="/muckraikers">muckrAIkers</a> and <a href="/intoaisafety">Into AI Safety</a>.
+He is a scientific communicator and field-builder working to bring more people into meaningful conversations about AI development and governance.

-Over the past two years, Jacob has helped develop and facilitate Apart Research's remote/global fellowship program, where he directly supported over 100 fellows in becoming researchers focused on the AI safety and societal impacts of AI systems.
-He has published work at top ML/AI conferences like NeurIPS and IASEAI.

-Jacob is the project lead for Odyssean Institute's work combining citizens assemblies, expert elicitation, and exploratory modeling to reach public-led consensus on questions of AI governance.
-As part of this project, he is also a mentor for the first CORDA Democracy Fellowship.
+Jacob has supported 100+ fellows through Apart Research's global fellowship program, published at NeurIPS and IASEAI, and leads Odyssean Institute's work combining citizens assemblies and expert elicitation for public-led AI governance consensus.
+He also mentors the first CORDA Democracy Fellowship.

-He has an undergraduate degree in mechanical engineering, and an MS in computational modeling, both from CU Boulder.
-In his free time, he runs and plays tabletop roleplaying games like Dungeons and Dragons.
+He holds a BS in mechanical engineering and MS in computational modeling from CU Boulder.
+Outside work, he runs and plays tabletop RPGs.

-Jacob believes that technological developments today are going to have massive repercussions on both the near and long-term future, and that everyone has a right to be part of the conversations surrounding them.

 </div>